 So let’s recount some of the incidents happened recently to see if we can turn the table around:

 Hanoians helped a foreigner who fainted on the street

 As we see, the tourist was laying on the ground, being surrounded by many locals.
 There were five women who physically helped the man.

 With the account of T.G.B, we knew that the tourist had fainted while walking on Hang Be street.
-In fear that this tourist might have suffered a stroke, the local people quickly used 10-finger acupuncture and soles massaging technique to recover his consciousness (which are commonly practiced in daily life of Vietnamese people).
+In fear that this tourist might have suffered a stroke, the local people quickly used 10-finger acupuncture and soles massaging technique to recover his consciousness (which are commonly practised in daily life of Vietnamese people).
 About an hour later, the tourist woke up and was able to talk and function normally.
-Still an ambulance was called by locals to take him to hospital for fully check.
+Still, an ambulance was called by locals to take him to hospital for a full check.

 Injured English teacher helped by locals

-Veinott now is in charge of marketing and social media for Vietnam Is Awesome, a tourism website offering local experience for foreign tourists.
-On his facebook, he had called the day of the accident was “the luckiest unlucky day” and his story went viral on social network.
+Veinott now is in charge of marketing and social media for Vietnam Is Awesome, a tourism website offering a local experience for foreign tourists.
+On his Facebook, he had called the day of the accident was “the luckiest unlucky day” and his story went viral on the social network.

 A local fed a drunken foreigner

 One more heartwarming story also in Hanoi was told by Facebook user M.T.
 At a Pho restaurant in Ly Quoc Su street, a foreign tourist was so drunk to the point he couldn’t eat Pho himself.
 A restaurant’s staffer showed kindness by feeding him.
 Many other locals and tourists praised the act of this woman as a good example of how Vietnamese people treat tourists.